The Joys of Automation

 This template produces a different human soldier each time it’s used, so various groups of bandits won’t look identical.

-This also makes statblocks cheap, which stops a common problem in RPG modules.
+This also makes statblocks easy to make, which stops a common problem in RPG modules:

 Three drow warriors attack, along with their mage (in the appendix), and two rust-monsters (see the Monster Manual)